D1plo1d/ADP-2020-assignment-3/README.md

 ### Security
 * Use BCrypt to protect users' passwords* Prevent SQL injections by using the dollar sign SQL variables syntax
-* Use CSRF tokens to protect your users from identity + data theft and session hijacking
+* Use JWT tokens to protect your users from identity + data theft and session hijacking
 * Protect your users from cross site scripting attacks by using React

 ### Features